ordina-jworks/ordina-jworks.github.io/_posts/2017-04-04-optimising-performance-of-your-enterprise-angular-application.md

 * No preloading at all which is the default.
 Lazy loaded feature areas are still loaded on demand.
 * Preloading of all lazy loaded feature areas.

-We implemented the default PreloadAllModules strategy, but know that it is possible to create your own custom preloading strategy.
+We implemented the PreloadAllModules strategy in its default configuration, but know that it is possible to create your own custom preloading strategy.

 To do so, include the preloadingStrategy in your @NgModule like so: